Tressette: Partner interaction

 When playing in partnerships, any verbal communication between partners regarding the game is considered cheating, unlike in briscola (oral tradition has it that "tressette was invented by four mutes, briscola was invented by four liars").
 There are, however, three conventional signs that can be exchanged between partners:

 Busso ("Knocking"): The player knocks or raps on the table.
 This sign can be used only by the first player of the trick.
 It instructs that player's partner to play the highest-ranked card of the suit being played, in an attempt to win the trick.
 If the partner does win the trick, that partner is supposed to play any card of the same suit.
 This strategy allows a player who has a strong card in a suit (i.e. a 2 or 3) to check whether their partner has the other one, without risking to play both cards on the same trick (thus squandering one high-rank card) and keeping the flow of the game under their control.

 Volo ("Flying"): The player lets the card drop or "fly down" from a few centimeters above the table.
 This sign signifies that the player has just played their last card of this particular suit.

 Striscio or Liscio ("Sliding"): The player slides the card across the table before playing it.
 This sign signifies that the player has many cards of that suit (where the exact implications of "many" depend on the context, e.g. the number of cards of that suit still in play or the number of cards each player still has).
 In some regional variants the use of this sign is deprecated and considered as illegitimate as speaking openly.

 Variations

 Napolitana

 Also called Tresette con l'accuso (meaning: Tressette with accuso), it is one variation scored up to 31, which uses bonuses during game play.
 When you gather three aces, three twos, three threes or any Napolitana (a same suit grouping of an ace, three and two) and decide to play one of the group of cards, you declare that you have such a grouping (called a buon gioco, meaning: good play) in your hand and score three points.
-A group of four (four threes, twos, aces) also scores three points.
+A group of four (four threes, twos, aces) scores four points.
 As well, the bonus may be repeated if having played one of the grouping, you happen to pick up a card that makes the grouping in your hand yet again.
 To keep track of all this, players traditionally turn one card in their collected cards face up, as it is done in scopa.